-With the sad passing of Ian St John, the soccer world has lost one of the most respected players and members of the broadcasting community.
+With the sad passing of Jimmy Greaves, the soccer world has lost one of the most respected, prolific strikers of all time.

-But he continued to make many soccer memories after his retirement.
-St John was partnered with the legendary Jimmy Greaves on their ITV Saturday lunchtime show, Saint and Greavsie, which ran from 1985 to 1992.
+Greaves continued to make many soccer memories after his retirement.
+He partnered the legendary Ian St John on ITV Saturday lunchtime show Saint and Greavsie which ran from 1985 to 1992.

-TV executives spend many hours trying to find dynamite duos, like that of Saint and Greavsie, so Planet Sport takes a trip down memory lane to pick out some of the most iconic TV punditry partners.
+To mark Greaves' passing, Planet Sport has taken a trip down memory lane to pick out some of the most iconic TV punditry partnerships, starting with the best of the lot.

 Saint and Greavsie

-The casual style of the show, with its iconic theme music, consisted of laughter, heated debate and most importantly highly enjoyable viewing.
-The well-known phrase "it's a funny old game" was first used by Greavsie on the show, and soon after became his catchphrase.
+The casual style of the show, with its mixture of light-hearted chat and heated debate made for highly enjoyable viewing.
+The well-known phrase "it's a funny old game" was first used by Greavsie on the show and soon became his catchphrase.

-The show ran from 1985 to 1992, and due to the creation of the Premier League and the introduction of Sky, ITV lost the rights to the top division and decided to discontinue the show.
+The show ran from 1985 to 1992, but due to the creation of the Premier League and the introduction of Sky, ITV lost the rights to the top division and discontinued the show.

-They will forever be remembered as the ultimate ITV soccer pairing.
+They will forever be remembered as the ultimate soccer pairing.

 Carragher and Neville